How to Get Car Insurance With a Suspended License

 Three ways to get car insurance with no license

 Fortunately, you can get car insurance even with a suspended driver’s license.
 But it could be more difficult, especially if your car insurance company canceled your policy.
-If your insurer hasn’t canceled your policy, contact your insurance agent and discuss your situation to determine your best option.
+If your insurer hasn’t canceled your policy, contact your insurance agent and discuss your situation to determine your best option for affordable insurance.

 Designate a primary driver